stashed/stash/docs/concepts/crds/backupsession.md

 >If you create `BackupSession` manually to trigger a backup instantly, make sure that you have added `backup-configuration: <BackupConfiguration name>` label to your `BackupSession`.
 Otherwise, it will not trigger backup for workloads (those resources that are backed up using sidecar).

-### BackupSession `Spec` Section
+### BackupSession `Spec`

-BackupSession object has the following fields in `.spec` section:
+A `BackupSession` object has the following fields in the `spec` section:

 #### spec.backupConfiguration

-`spec.backupConfiguration.name` indicates the name of the `BackupConfiguration` object whose target will be triggered to take backup instantly by this `BackupSession`.
+`spec.backupConfiguration.name` indicates the name of the `BackupConfiguration` object whose target will be backed up instantly in this `BackupSession`.

-### BackupSession `Status` Section
+### BackupSession `Status`

-`.status` section of `BackupSession` shows progress, stats and overall phase of backup process in this session.
-Backup sidecar container or job update their respective filed of this `.status` after they complete their task. `.status` section consist of following fields:
+`.status` section of `BackupSession` shows progress, stats and the overall progress of backup process in this session.A backup sidecar container or job updates the respective `.status` sub-field after it completes its task. `.status` section consists of the following fields:

 #### status.phase